-- The plan features a compact, pedestrian-oriented 815-acre campus with an Academic Core based on a classic grid oriented to maximize rooftop solar power collection. - An adjacent mixed-use University Community has been proposed to accomodate faculty and additional student housing, a research and development "Gateway District," a performing arts center and commercial needs. - The strategic, four-phase deployment plan stretches over multiple decades to minimize short-term infrastructure costs.
+- The plan features a compact, pedestrianoriented 815-acre campus with a grid oriented to maximize rooftop solar power collection. - An adjacent mixed-use University Community has been proposed to accommodate faculty and additional student housing, a research and development "Gateway District," a performing arts center and commercial needs. - The strategic, four-phase deployment plan stretches over multiple decades to minimize short-term infrastructure costs.